thing one sits in for relaxing and thoughtful activity;

 of, or relating to a group of individuals;

-For that, we must create an architecture of thought: a system of knowledge that can guide us in the pursuit of understanding.
-But knowledge is nothing except in relation to the way we use it.
-Our architecture of thought must be embedded in the context of our desires and coordinated in the light of experience.
+To find them, we must create an architecture of thought: a system of organising knowledge that can guide us in the pursuit of understanding.
+A set of theories or credenda that gather our fragments into a narrative.
+But such knowledge is nothing except in relation to the way we use it.
+Our architecture of thought, our credenda, must be embedded in the context of our desires and coordinated in the light of experience.
 In short, we must become wise.

 So let's do that.
 Let's turn scholarship into wisdom.

 This site should force HTTPS.
 If it doesn't let me know, because something's wrong.
 This protects the usage of your IP address and other identifiable data by my webserver from third parties.
 This usage is unfortunately essential--all websites need to do some logging to serve you content and protect against malicious actors.
 Webserver access logs are stored for the default time (about 15 days) before being purged.
 This logging is GDPR compliant, not least because in the timeframe between when you ask me to remove your data and when I have to have it removed, your data will have already been purged.